osmarks/website/blog/minoteaur.md

 </div>

 After deciding that I really did need something which actually worked even if it wasn't perfect, I settled on... installing [DokuWiki](https://www.dokuwiki.org/dokuwiki) - while a PHP application and not particularly modern featurewise, it was known to be robust, supported *most* of what I wanted, and basically worked.
-I even dabbled in the horrors of PHP to make some tweaks and plugins I wanted work.
+I even dabbled in the horrors of PHP to make some tweaks and plugins I wanted work.[^1]

 However, the dream of Minoteaur had not yet died.
 Prototypes were developed and reengineered for new, exciting Minoteaurs based on Node.js, SQLite3 and single-page application technologies, to implement a more TiddlyWiki-like UI with multiple pages open at once and offer generally better interactivity.